OOub/hummus/README.md

 Available Connection Methods | Use Case | Arguments
 ----------------------- | --------- | -------------
-allToAll | fully connect all neurons in two layers | presynaptic layer - postsynaptic layer - mean weight - weight standard deviation - mean delay - delay standard deviation - connection probability lateralInhibition | interconnects neurons in a layer with negative weights | layer - mean weight - weight standard deviation - connection convolution | connecting two layers according to their receptive fields | presynaptic layer - postsynaptic layer - mean weight - weight standard deviation - mean delay - delay standard deviation - connection probability pooling | subsampling the receptive fields (translation invariance) | presynaptic layer - postsynaptic layer - mean weight - weight standard deviation - mean delay - delay standard deviation - connection probability
+allToAll | fully connect all neurons in two layers | presynaptic layer, postsynaptic layer, mean weight, weight standard deviation, mean delay, delay standard deviation, connection probability lateralInhibition | interconnects neurons in a layer with negative weights | layer, mean weight, weight standard deviation, connection convolution | connecting two layers according to their receptive fields | presynaptic layer, postsynaptic layer, mean weight, weight standard deviation, mean delay, delay standard deviation, connection probability pooling | subsampling the receptive fields (translation invariance) | presynaptic layer, postsynaptic layer, mean weight, weight standard deviation, mean delay, delay standard deviation, connection probability

 the weight in question is scaled according to the input resistance R. So when weight w=1 the actual weight inside the projections is w/R. Additionally, by default the externalCurrent is set to 100.
 You can play with these parameters to control the shape of the membrane potential when a spike occurs